fer-c/wamp_service/README.md

     5> awre:publish(Con, [], <<"com.example.onhello">>, ["Hello wamp!"]). %% see log/wamp_service.log for the message

-## Developing a New Service
+## Developing a new Service

-In order to create a new service you should clone this demo [wamp_service_demo](https://gitlab.com/leapsight/wamp_service_demo) service and change the configuration.
-In the future we plan to create a rebar3 plugin to facilitate starting a new service.
+In order to create a new service you should use the rebar3 template [basic_service_template](https://gitlab.com/leapsight-lojack/basic_service_template).